Action & Adventure

 Monbetsu Airport, Memanbetsu Airport (for Abashiri) and Nakashibetsu Airport (for Rausu) all offer direct flights from Tokyo and Sapporo.

-To get to Abashiri, the limousine bus from Memanbetsu Airport to Abashiri Bus Terminal takes 40 minutes.
-From here it is a 10-minute walk to the Aurora icebreaking ship.
+To get to Abashiri, the limousine bus from Memanbetsu Airport to Abashiri Bus Terminal takes 35 minutes.
+From here, the same bus will take you to the Aurora ice breaking ship in an additional 5-minutes.
 For Nakashibetsu, the bus to Rausu takes 75 minutes.
-Get off at the michi-no-eki (rest station) and the two nature cruise storefronts are right next door.
+Get off at the michi-no-eki (rest station) and the two nature cruise storefronts are right behind it.
 For Monbetsu, take a 15-minute taxi from the bus station or airport to the Garinko 2 icebreaker.

 A bus from Sapporo to Monbetsu or Abashiri takes about 6 hours, and 7.5 hours to Nakashibetsu.